wer-zen/zadome/pages/Third Principle of Dynamics.md

   > For every action there is an equal or contrary reaction
 - The effect connected with the impulse of force is called _Quantity of Motion_ -
-- It would be interesting to
+- It would be interesting to affront, know, explain well the principle of conservation